miralee94/devops22-java/lesson_1/EXERCISE_1.md

 ## Instructions

 The main goal of this exercise is to learn how to hand in a exercise.
-We will verify that Git, Visual Studio Code, GitLab and Java works properly on your environment.
+We will verify that Git, Visual Studio Code, GitHub and Java works properly on your environment.
 You will also learn how to use markdown, a lightweight markup language commonly used in i.e GitHub, GitLab both for docs and to comment i.e `pull requests`.

 ### `Exercise` Java in Visual Studio Code